erichamion/js-email-address-validator/README.md

   - Valid unescaped characters in a comment are whitespace and any printing character, except for backslash and parentheses (but see the next point).
   - A comment can contain nested comments, each surrounded by parentheses.
 The parentheses must properly nest and match. **Note:** If the option `useRegexOnly` is true, this cannot be properly validated.
 In this case, valid comments will be accepted correctly, but some invalid comments will also be accepted.
   - Backslash escapes are allowed inside a comment, and this can be used to insert a parenthesis or backslash.
+  - By default, this validator accepts addresses with comments.
+This behavior can be changed with the `allowComments` option.
 - Local Part:
   - The local part can be up to 64 characters long.
   - Normal label: Normally, the legal characters within a label in the local part of the address include alphanumeric low-ASCII characters and the set {``!#$%&'*+-/=?^_`{|}~``}.